 As you may know, your credit report contains various information ranging from employment and housing history to credit card and mortgage account activity.

 Obviously the good stuff, is, well “good,” and nothing to fret about.
-But what about the bad stuff, how long will you have to pay for past mistakes?
+But what about the bad stuff, how long will you have to pay for those past mistakes?

 Well, the answer can vary depending on the type of account, and the associated activity on said account.
 Or the action that took place.